 “How can I trust your plan?
 There's a possibility that my heart will be gone by then,” he asked, his voice quieter now but still uncertain.

 “Listen,” I said, lowering my voice to a whisper.
 “I have these pills that can stop your heart for a few minutes but heal you faster than any normal elixir.
-After the prince beats you, I’ll send you one of these pills.
+After the prince beats you, I’ll give you one of these pills.
 It’ll look like you died from his interrogation.
-I’ve arranged for someone to take care of your body afterward.
-How you escape from there is up to you.”
+I'll take care of your body and how you escape after that is up to you.”

 The prince’s eyes narrowed, suspicion clear on his face.
 “How sure are you they won’t suspect my death?”